 There are plenty of factors that can affect the cost of your kitchen remodel.
 It largely depends on the cost of the materials and the size of your kitchen.
 These are the biggest expenses.

-- Countertops – Here the prices can vary widely based on the types of materials you choose.
-Laminate counters start from below $10 per square foot to between $50 and $125 for certain materials like recycled glass.
+Here the prices can vary widely based on the types of materials you choose.
+Laminate counters start from below $10 per square foot to between $50 and $125 for specific materials like recycled glass.
 For high-end materials like marble, granite, and acrylic the prices can vary from $100 to $300 per square foot.

-- Backsplash – On the low-to-mid range you can spend from $3 to $15 per square foot.
+On the low-to-mid range, you can spend from $3 to $15 per square foot.
 For higher-end materials like stone or marble finish prices can be $35 and up per square foot.

 The cost of materials is relatively easy to compute, what’s more, difficult is those behind-the-scenes costs.

-- Building Requirements – Your building requirements will play a large part in dictating your design and budget.
+Your building requirements will play a large part in dictating your design and budget.
 For instance, there may be an insurance coverage minimum which will limit you from hiring contractors that aren’t carrying high-value insurance policies.
-If the building has an alteration agreement, that can place further limits on who you can hire.
-Contractors that have the coverage to work in buildings with high requirements tend to have higher operating costs.
+If the building has an alteration agreement, that can place further limits on who you can employ.
+Contractors that have coverage for working in buildings with high requirements tend to have higher operating costs.

-- Demolition & Site Prep – Some heavy work will be needed in order to get your kitchen ready for its makeover.
-To start with, the walls and flooring must be stripped to frame and level, respectively, before installation can begin.
+Some heavy work will be needed to get your kitchen ready for its makeover.
+To start with; the walls and flooring must be stripped to frame and level, respectively, before installation can begin.
 The average cost of this phase can easily reach $4,000.

-- City Permits – If you’re having extensive plumbing work done you’ll need plumbing permits.
-These are required by the City’s Department of Buildings and can run up to $2,000 per permit.
-Any electrical work may require an electrical permit which can run up to $900.
+If you’re having extensive plumbing work done, you’ll need plumbing permits.
+These are required; by the City’s Department of Buildings and can run up to $2,000 per permit license.
+Any electrical work may require an electrical permit license which can run up to $900.

-- Installation – Appliances are normally installed when you purchase them or sometimes come with an added delivery and installation fee.
+Appliances are installed once purchased.
+An added delivery and installation fee may apply.
 Negotiations with your contractor will allow you to determine final labor costs but keep extra funds in store to cover any delays or unexpected problems.